ionic-team/stencil-site/src/docs/guides/redux.md

 If you're using redux devtools, you can now see that the action is being emitted each time you type into the input.
 The last step is to handle those actions to change your app state.

-## 10. Handling actions to update your app state
+## 10. handling actions to mutate your app state

 Back to our user reducer we'll import `ActionTypes` and handle the action.